vmware-archive/vsphere-storage-for-kubernetes/documentation/existing.md

 ### On the Kubernetes masters

-Add following flags to the `kubelet` service configuration (usually in the `systemd` config file), as well as the `controller-manager` and `API server` container manifest files on the master node (usually in `/etc/kubernetes/manifests`).
+Add following flags to the `kubelet` service configuration (usually in the `systemd` config file), as well as the `controller-manager` and `api-server` container manifest files on the master node (usually in `/etc/kubernetes/manifests`).

 ```sh
 --cloud-provider=vsphere